-In February 2014, United Way of Peel Region announce that three projects will be funded through its Strong Neighbourhood Grants:
+In February 2014, United Way of Peel Region announced that three projects will be funded through its Strong Neighbourhood Grants:

 - The Journey Neighbourhood Centre (Brampton)